Valley farmers dealing with spike in warmer temperatures

 FRESNO, Calif.
-(KSEE) — The Central Valley is in the middle of warmer than average temperatures.
-But, that could be a good thing for our agriculture if they are properly prepared.
+(KGPE) — The Central Valley is in the middle of warmer than average temperatures.
+But, that could be a good thing for farmers if they are properly prepared.

 CEO of Fresno County Farm Bureau, Ryan Jacobsen says the Central Valley is known for the warm temperatures over a period of days.